-Marion Turner is associate professor of English at Jesus College, University of Oxford.
+Marion Turner is Professor of English Literature at the University of Oxford and Tutorial Fellow in English at Jesus College.
 She specializes in medieval literature and culture, with a particular focus on Chaucer.
 She is the author of Chaucerian Conflict (2007) and the editor of A Handbook of Middle English Studies (2013).
-Her latest book is Chaucer: A European Life (2019), a major biography of the great medieval poet.
+Her most recent book is Chaucer: A European Life (2019), a major biography of the great medieval poet.

 Interviews with Marion Turner

 The medieval era in Europe lasted a millennium and saw massive social change and technological innovation, as well as calamities like the Black Death.
 That makes it a great period for historical fiction, offering a glimpse of a past that was very different from our own lives, and yet can resonate with the present.
 Here Marion Turner, Professor of English Literature at Oxford University, recommends some of her favourite historical novels set in the Middle Ages and explains why she finds them so compelling.

 Geoffrey Chaucer’s Canterbury Tales not only revolutionized English poetry—they’re also extremely funny and moving.
 Oxford Professor Marion Turner, who has written the first full-length biography of Chaucer in a generation, tells us about the extraordinary man who wrote them and why we should all read the Canterbury Tales.

 Interviews where books by Marion Turner were recommended